johannesstroebele91/mongodb-library/6_aggregation/aggregation.md

 - builds a pipline of steps (e.g. `$match`, `$sort`, `$group`, ...)
 - that runs on the data
 - that is retrieved from the collection and
-- provides the output in the specified form
+- provides the output in the specified form (a completely new document)

 Important: